omiguelgomes/FEUP-PLOG/README.md

  - White piece
  - Black piece
  - Walls: They act like normal walls (same as the outer part of the board)
- - Bonuses: They count an extra points when captured
+ - Bonuses: They count as extra points when captured (+3 for each)
  - Jokers: They act as normal pieces of the player in turn